Gary Neal Hansen

 Kids Fishing, cc by vastateparkstaff 2.0

-This children’s sermon is my retelling of Matthew 4:12-23, the calling of the first disciples.
+This children’s sermon on Matthew 4:12-23 is my retelling of the story of the calling of the first disciples.
 Stories in the Bible are often bare outlines of things that happened, leaving many details to our imaginations.
 One knows there must have been more conversation than made it onto the pages of the Gospels.
 What were the bits that were left on the apostle’s editing room floor?

 Telling these stories always prompts me to imagine what those missing details were.
 That’s why there is dialogue and detail here that goes beyond what is mentioned in the Bible.
 My goal is to flesh the story out in ways that highlight its message.

-I’d love to hear your thoughts about this, as well as your suggestions!
+I’d love to hear your thoughts about this children’s sermon on Matthew 4:12-23, as well as your suggestions!
+And you can find my Monday Meditation on this text through this link.

 Andrew and Simon Peter